SaltyFish123/SaltyFish123.github.io/_posts/2022-06-27-c++_override.md

 };
 ```

-This won’t compile, of course, because when written this way, compilers will kvetch about all the overriding-related problems.
-That’s exactly what you want, and it’s why you should declare all your overriding functions override.
+This won't compile, of course, because when written this way, compilers will kvetch about all the overriding-related problems.
+That's exactly what you want, and it's why you should declare all your overriding functions override.

-A policy of using override on all your derived class overrides can do more than just enable compilers to tell you when would-be overrides aren’t overriding anything.
-It can also help you gauge the ramifications if you’re contemplating changing the signature of a virtual function in a base class.
-If derived classes use override everywhere, you can just change the signature, recompile your system, see how much damage you’ve caused (i.e., how many derived classes fail to compile), then decide whether the signature change is worth the trouble.
+A policy of using override on all your derived class overrides can do more than just enable compilers to tell you when would-be overrides aren't overriding anything.
+It can also help you gauge the ramifications if you're contemplating changing the signature of a virtual function in a base class.
+If derived classes use override everywhere, you can just change the signature, recompile your system, see how much damage you've caused (i.e., how many derived classes fail to compile), then decide whether the signature change is worth the trouble.